 “Most notable is the small role innovation departments have played, leading to just twelve percent of drone programs.
 Innovation departments only helped found a significant portion drone programs in the oil and gas industry.

-How long will hobbyists drive the industry last?
+How long will hobbyists driving the industry last?

 Apparently as long as the industry needs them?
 Then after that, they could be toast.

 DroneAnalyst reckons that, while the trend for hobbyists turning commercial may be expected in the early days of any new industry, the assumption is that the time will come for a reversal, especially as solutions mature and the return on investment (ROI) of drone-powered solutions become better established.
 The solutions today are rudimentary compared to the autonomous, drone-in-the-box data acquisition solutions dreamed up by innovation departments.

 This data shows that the drone industry has risen despite this solution immaturity.
 Hobbyist pioneers have turned today’s drones into piloted data capture tools, helping to fund future innovations through their purchases.

 Despite expectations that this trend will shift long-term, it will not be here for some time yet.
 Drone programs founded in the past year were more likely to be driven by “bottom-up” approaches, not less.

 “We are just now seeing a shift towards more autonomous solutions and regulations catching up to enable their use.
 The first group of Level 4 autonomous drone solutions became available in 2020.
 We’ll be paying close attention to how this trend shifts as the technology and stakeholders adapt.”